glpi-project/doc/source/glossary.rst

       Character string (often called pattern) that describes a set of accepted strings according to a well-defined syntax.

    Replicate (MySQL)
-      MySQL database used by GLPI if main database (`master`) is not available.
+      MySQL database used by GLPI if main database is not available.

    Report
       Document that sums up GLPI data.